ohheyimjen/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a user/developer-friendly JavaScript library, that is component-based, for building user interfaces.
+It allows you to create reusable UI components.
+In doing this, React takes a lot of work off of the DOM, while providing an easier experience for the aforementioned users and developers.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in react is re-working the thought process you use to cater it to building a searchable product data table using React using these 5 steps:
+1. Break the UI into a component hierarchy.
+2. Build a static version in React.
+3. Identify the minimal (but complete) representation of UI state.
+4. Identify where your state should live.
+5. Add inverse data flow.

-- [ ] Describe state.
+- [X] Describe state.

+State is simply data.
+It is the data that our components, which make up React, will have access to.

-- [ ] Describe props.
+- [X] Describe props.

+Props is short for 'properties'.
+These properties help the data flow in React by passing components down in an application.
+Props are immutable.

 ## Project Set Up